NateKomodo/OpenMineAI/README.md

 ## Current features

-As of 0.6.6, the following is done:
+As of 0.7.1, the following is done:

-- Movement
+- Full player control
-- Breaking and placing
-- Pathfinding
+- Path-finding
-- Basic path execution
+- Path-execution
 - Forge integration for 1.12.2
 - Modular chat commands